yinyajun/Details-In-Recommendation/README.md

 ## Recommender

-In this repo, I will post some popular models in Recommendation using deep learning.
+In this repo, I will try to implement some basic and popular recommender.

 ### MODEL
 1. **Deep Cross Network (DCN)**